tariq7299/ArabicApp/dynamic-to-to.md

 ## Implemetation and steps

 9. Create Contats us page
- - Create a mutation appollo to backend
+    - Send a get request to get all options
+        - Make the optins previous the cohsices lables and value be exactly like what the database needs

  - pReview a toaster indiciation successfull submission
  - Add errors helper handlers
  - Add axios folder